 Flywire is a leading global payments enablement and software company.
 Our next-gen payments platform, proprietary global payment network and vertical-specific software help our clients get paid and help their customers pay with ease-no matter where they are in the world.
-Our clients rely on us for our integrated solutions that are both global and local, combine tailored invoicing with flexible payment options, and deliver highly personalized omni-channel experiences.
+Our clients rely on us for our integrated solutions that are both global and local, and combine tailored invoicing, flexible payment options, and highly personalized omni-channel experiences.
 We believe we make generational advances for our clients by transforming payments into a source of value and growth for their organizations while delighting their customers with payment experiences that are engaging, secure, fast, and transparent.

 There have been substantial strides made in payments technology in the retail and e-commerce industries, however, massive sectors of our global economy-including education, healthcare, travel, and B2B payments-are still in the early stages of digital transformation.
-We estimate the annual addressable volume for these sectors alone to be approximately \$11.7 trillion, as more fully described in "Our Market Opportunity".
+We estimate the annual addressable cross-border payment volume for these sectors alone to be approximately \$.
 We believe Flywire is well-positioned to capture a meaningful share of this global payment volume given our ability to provide deeply-integrated digital solutions that address both domestic and cross-border payments.